 We start off with this Horace (Ugly Face) Watkins cover by Tony Husband, which is also airbrushed by John Moorhouse who was an artist on the Express and worked on some of Tony's Playboy cartoons as well.
 Things are nice and rosy here on the cover for Horace, posing with Mandy, but on the inside she'd be running away with her family, leaving Horace alone in the hospital recovering.
 It's a long story!
 Thankfully things are happier for the other characters in this issue.

 Starting off with another one-off Oink! photo story, it's time to teach the young readers 'The Lesson of Love!', which obviously includes a loved up couple, a romantic walk, a shooting star and googley-eyed aliens.
 Obviously:

-UPDATE: Yup here's the info folks!
-The story is written by Mark (who plays Bloonik) and the young lady there is Helen Jones, Mark's partner in real life.
+The story is written by co-editor Mark Rodgers (who plays Bloonik) and the young lady there is Helen Jones, Mark's partner in real life.
 Strangely Helen's partnered up here in the story with her brother Andy playing her boyfriend.
 As for the other alien, well that'd be none other than regular Oink! artist extraordinaire Ian Jackson!
 Finally, the ultra-expensive alien spacecraft interior set there is actually the boiler in Mark's house.
 Thanks to those who helped piece it all together, such as Lew and Graham in the comments and Helen herself on the Facebook group.

 This really must be a special issue as Psycho Gran makes her first reapperance since her debut in #15 (which you can read here) alongside her husband(!), there are cut-out cards for those with the right attitude towards the day and even Tom Thug has a date.